 - Students may be placed on probation by their college for failure to maintain normal academic progress in their degree program.
 College probation will be removed when the college determines that satisfactory academic progress has been demonstrated.

-- Academic probation will be continued for all undergraduate students as long as they have a grade point deficit of fewer than 15.
-It will be removed when the grade point deficit has been reduced to zero.
-Should the grade point deficit increase to 15 or more, the student will be dismissed from the university.
+- Academic probation will be continued for all undergraduate students as long as they have less than a 2.0 cumulative grade point average.
+It will be removed when the grade point average becomes 2.0 or higher.
+Should the grade point average fall far enough, the student will be dismissed based on Dismissal policy.

 - UF Cumulative Credits only includes credits take toward the GPA and does not include credits for courses taken S/U, credits dropped/withdrawn resulting in a W on the transcript, or credits not counting in the UF Cumulative GPA due to repeat or non-degree policy.

 An undergraduate student under any kind of dismissal or suspension at the University of Florida may earn credit toward a degree at the University of Florida by taking courses at another institution.
 Upon the student’s reinstatement to the University of Florida, the University will accept credit from courses that fall under the Florida statewide course numbering system.
 A reinstated student may follow standard practice of consulting the student’s degree-granting unit to consider whether credit for courses not under the state course numbering system and earned while dismissed or suspended will be accepted.
 Credits earned at another institution and accepted by the University of Florida will not count towards the UF GPA calculation but will factor into the student’s total credit count towards excess hours.